 The problem is a dearth of new and existing homes for sale.
 “The number of existing homes for sale has never been lower,” said Berson.
 “Why?
 The pandemic.”

 The existing inventory currently stands at a record-low 1.9-months’ supply.
 Historically, six months of supply is associated with a balanced market.

-With the inventory of total homes for sale at record lows, solid demand coupled with lack of inventory is producing strong price gains that could approach 10% this year.
+With the inventory of total homes for sale at record lows, solid demand coupled with lack of inventory is producing strong price gains that could approach 10 percent this year.

 Two Regions Stand Out

-Delving beneath the national numbers, the South and West are regions that will lead new-home growth in the year ahead, according to Frank Nothaft, chief economist at CoreLogic.
+Delving beneath the national numbers, the South and West are regions that will lead new-home growth in the year ahead, according to Frank Nothaft, senior vice president and chief economist at CoreLogic.
 “Homes being built are following population flows,” he said, noting that metros with affordable homes, high employment and outdoor amenities have had the highest growth in new-home sales over the last year.

 New-home demand is greatest in Texas and Florida, which accounted for more than half the nation’s population growth last year.
 Arizona and North Carolina also posted large population gains.